Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation: Linear controllability on vertical strip

-Now we concentrate to the proof of this theorem.
+The rest of this section is devoted to the proof of Proposition \ref{1Dobservability}.
 The strategy is as follows.
-First we reduce \eqref{observable1D} to a weaker one, which on the one hand is the observability for high frequencies and on the other hand gets rid of the normalization part.
-Next we use time-scaling and semi-classical reduction, inspired by the work of Lebeau in \cite{Lebeau}, to reduce this weak observability for system \eqref{1Dequation} to an inequality of the same form but for another semi-classical system.
+First, we reduce the inequality \eqref{observable1D} to a weaker one \eqref{observabilityuniform1}, which is the observability for high frequencies and it does not consider the normalization part which simplify the operator $\mathcal{G}$.
+Next, inspired by the work of Lebeau in \cite{Lebeau}, we rescale the time to change it to the semi-classical scale.
+This reduces the weak observability for system \eqref{1Dequation} to an inequality of the same form but for another semi-classical system \eqref{semiclassical1}.
 The third step is to reduce the inequality in the previous step to a frequency-localized one.
-Finally, we use propagation argument to prove the frequency-localized semi-classical observability.
+Finally, we use the propagation argument to prove the frequency-localized semi-classical observability, namely \eqref{singlefrequency}.